The Rebrand journey begins

 But this ended up being a waste of money.

-I didn’t see a plan.
-She posted on social media.
-But there was no real direction or plan.
+I didn’t realize it then, but … she didn’t have any real direction or plan.
+She just posted on social media.
 She posted quick cute images and inspirational messages.
-Once in a while she’d post a sentence about my accounting firm but nothing really of substance.
+Once in a while she’d post a sentence about my accounting firm but nothing of real substance.